Although Halloween dates back around 2,000 years, the costumes which we are now so familiar with have only existed for the past 100 years or so.

 Entrepreneurs in the 1930s began to cash in on this popular holiday, which was becoming more popular in America than it was in the UK.

 The most popular types of costumes were mass-produced and sold in hundreds to adults and children alike.

 Now the total spending on adult Halloween costumes each year in America is a staggering $1.5 billion.

 Children’s costumes bring in almost as much revenue, with a total of approximately $1.2 billion.

-While there are a huge variety of costumes in the modern day, the most popular are still the traditional costumes related to the Halloween festival of Samhain.
+While there are a huge variety of costumes in the modern-day, the most popular is still the traditional costumes related to the Halloween festival of Samhain.

-From the 1980s and beyond, TV characters, celebrities and famous singers are among the costumes worn at Halloween.
+From the 1980s and beyond, TV characters, celebrities, and famous singers are among the costumes worn on Halloween.

 Nowadays, it is common practice to wear any kind of costume for Halloween celebrations, and thousands of people dress as characters or objects which are in no way related to the traditions Samhain festival.